markus-ebke/python-billiards/Notes.md

 ## More obstacles
 - Implement as class Rotation(Obstacle) with `__init__(obstacle, angle)`, in `detect_collision` and `collide` inversely rotates the ball and then call the obstacle method.
 - The pos argument for Obstacle.resolve_collision is mutable.
 This could be used to teleport balls at collision, e.g. to create a box with periodic boundary conditions or portal objects.
-- Modify the pos argument to place the ball such that it really touches the obstacle to prevent accumulation of accuracy errors
+- Modify the pos argument to place the ball such that it really touches the obstacle to prevent accumulation of accuracy errors.
+- Define additional obstacles via a signed distance function and compute the collision time via raymarching.
+To resolve the collision, we only need the normal (= gradient of the sdf) at the collision point.

 Regions in 1D (collisions from both sides, blocked="none"):
 - LineSegment(line_start, line_stop, blocked="none") (two-sided line segment)